The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 There's Going To Be A Million Upsells

-That's what a lot of other newsletters cost, so I'd say it's fair,
+That's what a lot of other newsletters cost, so I'd say it's fair.

-For example, James has a newsletter that costs $5,000 per year:
+For example, James has a newsletter that costs $5,000 per year.

 You will definitely be marketed this product and all the other products constantly.

-There's literally hundreds and possibly thousands of products they're going to try and sell you on every single day.
+There's literally hundreds and possibly thousands of products they're going to try and sell you every single day.

 Your email will be flooded with these offers.